Blog · arXiv Analysis · Last reviewed June 25, 2026

 The governance standard is to make review burden measurable and contestable.
 A policy that says "AI contributions must be reviewed by humans" is incomplete unless it also says how much review load is acceptable, who can pause the inflow, how repeated low-quality submissions are handled, and what evidence is preserved when a contributor claims human responsibility for machine-produced work.

 Platforms have a role too.
-Repository hosts can support agent labels, account-type signals, rate limits, provenance metadata, and abuse reporting that reflects maintainer labor.
+Repository hosts can support agent labels, account-type signals, rate limits, provenance metadata, structured pull-request templates, abuse reporting, and workload metrics that reflect maintainer labor.
 Foundations can provide default clauses and shared enforcement language.
 Projects can adopt tiered rules: permissive AI assistance for accountable humans, stricter disclosure for generated code, mandatory human gating for semi-autonomous workflows, and explicit authorization before autonomous accounts interact with maintainers.

 The machine contributor becomes dangerous not because it is artificial, but because it can externalize its cost.
 The open-source commons survives when contribution remains answerable.
 Every generated patch needs more than a diff: a responsible human, a provenance story, a licensing statement, a review budget, and a rule for when maintainers may say this is workload shifted onto us.